awslabs/sbt-aws/docs/public/README.md

 export tenantStatus="created"
 ```

-Similar to how it mapped incoming EventBridge message detail variables to environment variables, the `JobRunner` does almost the same thing but in reverse.
-The variables specified in the `environmentVariablesToOutgoingEvent` section of `jobRunnerProps` will be extracted from the environment, and sent back in the EventBridge message's detail section.
+Similar to how it mapped incoming EventBridge message detail variables to environment variables, the `ScriptJob` does almost the same thing but in reverse.
+The variables specified in the `environmentVariablesToOutgoingEvent` section of `ScriptJobProps` will be extracted from the environment, and sent back in the EventBridge message's detail section.

 #### Putting it all together